+Healthy Wetland Nature

+Raise awareness of wetland values, status and trends

-Healthy Wetland Nature Our vision for the future:
+Our vision for the future:

 Wetlands support a healthy biodiversity and deliver a full range of ecosystem services.
 Wetland species are no longer in decline.
 Use of wetlands by stakeholders, ranging from local communities to industry, respects biodiversity.
 People all over the world are inspired by the natural wonders of wetlands, such as the miracle of migration of many kinds of waterbirds.
 They understand that wetlands are an essential source of life and a basis for sustainable development.